Energy Savings Assistance

 Properties eligible for ESA CAM are existing multifamily properties committed to affordable housing in SDG&E's service territory.
 Eligible properties must:

-- Have five (5) or more attached dwelling units
+- Have five (5) or more units with at least two attached.

 - Meet the partial definition of deed-restricted in California Public Utilities Code Section 2852(a)(A).